skalyaanamoorthy/PSLMs/README.md

 * Git LFS (if examining or analyzing reported data, including re-running notebooks)
 * MMSeqs2 (if doing sequence clustering)
 * FATCAT (if doing structure clustering)
+* DSSP (if calculating surface area features for analysis)
 * Rosetta (if doing biophysical stability prediction, used version 2019.21.60746)

 # Demo /  Instructions